 As a trained spiritual director, my role is to accompany you on the anti-racism journey and to provide accountability.
 I listen to your experiences of learning about racism and encourage areas for further growth in order to continuously uncover your socialization as a white person.
 I provide the space for you to lean into discomfort.

-We can also explore spiritual practices that deepen humility and compassion so that you are better able to listen to the voices and experiences of those who are oppressed by the system of racism.
 I invite you to bring real life scenarios from your relationships, place of work or engagement within community, in order to unpack the experience within an anti-racism framework.

 The goal is oriented toward taking action and working in solidarity with racialized people to interrupt, disrupt, and dismantle dominant white culture.

 The typical structure of mentorship is to meet for 1 hour once a month using Zoom.
 The number of months that we meet depends on your context and the unpacking and learning that you require.

 Please contact me for information regarding my fees: